ZooTampa at Lowry Park: History

 Tampa's first zoo was a small collection of exotic animals in Plant Park on the grounds of the University of Tampa across the Hillsborough River from downtown.

 In the 1950s, city council member and (later) mayor Nick Nuccio led the push to establish a larger zoo at a more spacious location. and the city chose a plot of land across the street from existing Lowry Park, a public greenspace in the neighborhood of Seminole Heights along the Hillsborough River.
 The park had been created in 1925 and named after Sumter de Leon Lowry Sr., a Tampa city commissioner and gubernatorial candidate who was a somewhat controversial figure for his vocal support of segregation and his active membership in the Sons of Confederate Veterans.
 Lowry's son, Sumter de Leon Lowry Jr., later made significant contributions to improve the park, including donating money to construct a bandstand and paying the purchase price for an elephant which he then donated to the zoo.

-Lowry Park Zoo opened in 1957.
-The zoo shared the park with Fairyland, where concrete statues depicting fairy tales and nursery rhymes were along a winding maze of paths beneath the limbs of sprawling oak trees.
-This whimsical area was accessible via a large rainbow bridge.
+Tampa Fairyland Zoo opened in 1957, where back then concrete statues depicting fairy tales and nursery rhymes were along a winding maze of paths beneath the limbs of sprawling oak trees.
+This whimsical area was accessible via a large rainbow bridge, with the zoo located on the other side.

 As the wildlife collection grew, other attractions and rides were also added.
 By the early 1980s, the zoo featured a small roller coaster, a skyride, and a kid-sized train, among other kiddie rides.
 However, the zoo facilities were in need of repair and renovation, with the animals cramped concrete quarters so poor that the Humane Society called it "one of the worst zoos in America".

 After several years of fundraising and with the help and support of mayor Bob Martinez and the city of Tampa, the original Lowry Park Zoo closed on September 7, 1987 for a $20 million reconstruction in which nearly all traces of the original zoo (including Fairyland) were removed and replaced with more modern facilities.
 The first phase of the revamped zoo opened on March 5, 1988.
 Several additions and expansions since then have brought the zoo to its current configuration.
+Fairyland ceased to exist by 1996, and the Rainbow Bridge was removed in the early 2000s.

 In March 2018, Joseph Couceiro, the zoo's CEO, introduced a new logo and signage.
 Formerly Lowry Park Zoo, the name was changed to ZooTampa at Lowry Park to emphasize not only its connections to Tampa and the region, but the progress the area is undergoing as well.
 Over the next 10 years, Couceiro indicated a desire to continue to expand and redesign several zoo features.